-1. Practicing MATLAB environment with simple exercises to familiarize Command Window, History, Workspace, Current Directory, Figure window, Edit window, Shortcuts, Help files.

-- 2. Data types, Constants and Variables, Character constants, operators, Assignment statements. - 3.
+- 1. Practicing MATLAB environment with simple exercises to familiarize Command Window, History, Workspace, Current Directory, Figure window, Edit window, Shortcuts, Help files. - 2.
+Data types, Constants and Variables, Character constants, operators, Assignment statements. - 3.
 Control Structures: For loops, While, If control structures, Switch, Break, Continuestatements. - 4.
 Input-Output functions, Reading and Storing Data. - 5.
-Vectors and Matrices, commands to operate on vectors and matrices, matrix Manipulations.

-6. Arithmetic operations on Matrices, Relational operations on Matrices, Logical operations on Matrix

-- 7. Polynomial Evaluation, Roots of Polynomial, Arithmetic operations on Polynomials. - 8.
+Vectors and Matrices, commands to operate on vectors and matrices, matrix Manipulations. - 6.
+Arithmetic operations on Matrices, Relational operations on Matrices, Logical operationson Matri - 7.
+Polynomial Evaluation, Roots of Polynomial, Arithmetic operations on Polynomials. - 8.
 Graphics: 2D plots, Printing labels, Grid & Axes box, Text in plot, Bar and Pie chart.

 RECOMMENDED BOOKS

 Sr. no. Name AUTHOR(S) PUBLISHER

-1 MATLAB and its Applications in Engineering Bansal, Goel and Sharma.
-Pearson Education
+1 MATLAB and its Applications in Bansal, Goel and Pearson Education

+Engineering Sharma.

-2 MATLAB-An Introduction with Amos Gilat Wiloy India
+2 MATLAB-An Introduction with Amos Gilat Wiley India

-2 Applications Amos Gnat Wiley India
+Applications And States h.

-Course Code MAT253 Course Title Engineering Mathematics -III Type of course Core (Theory) LTP 300 Credits 3 Course prerequisite +2 Mathematics, Engineering Mathematics-I, Engineering Mathematics-II Course Objective This course is an introduction to a broad range of mathematical (CO) techniques for solving problems that arise in Science and Engineering.
+Course Code MAT253 Course Title Engineering Mathematics -III Type of course urse Core (Theory) LTP 300 Credits 3 Course prerequisite e +2 Mathematics, Engineering Mathematics-I, Engineering Mathematics-II Course Objective This course is an introduction to a broad range of mathematical (CO) techniques for solving problems that arise in Science and Engineering.
 The goal is to provide a basic understanding of the derivation, analysis and use of these techniques.
-Course By the end of the course, students will be able to: Outcome(CO) CO1 Acquaint with the derivative of functions of more than one variable and the concept of Maxima & Minima.CO2 Find double integrals and apply the idea in certain problems arising in the engineering.CO3 To use effective mathematical tools for the solutions of differential equations that model physical processes
+Course By the end of the course, students will be able to: Course Outcome(CO)By the end of the course, students will be able to:CO1 Acquaint with the derivative of functions of more than one variable and the concept of Maxima & Minima.
+CO2 Find double integrals and apply the idea in certain problem arising in the engineering.
+CO3 To use effective mathematical tools for the solutions of differential equations that model physical processes